 This Historic District In Mississippi Was One Of The Most Dangerous Places In The Nation In The 1800s

 Overall, Mississippi is pretty safe.
 But at one time it was actually home to one of the nation’s most dangerous places – Natchez Under-the-Hill.
-Once referred to as the “resort of the damned,” it was full of bars, brothels, gaming establishments, and some of the nation’s worst outlaws.
-Read on to learn more about Natchez Under-the-Hill and its history as one of the rowdiest and most dangerous river ports in the country.
+Once referred to as the “resort of the damned,” the most dangerous district in Mississippi was full of bars, brothels, gaming establishments, and some of the nation’s worst outlaws.
+Read on to learn more about Natchez Under-the-Hill and its history as one of the rowdiest and most dangerous places in Mississippi.

-So, did you know about “naughty Natchez?”
+So, did you know about “naughty Natchez” or its reputation as the most dangerous district in Mississippi?
 Heard other tales about its sordid history?
-Tell us in the comments section!
+Tell us!

 This historic district in Mississippi isn’t the only place you can revisit the past.
 There are lots of places to soak up history in Mississippi, including the nearly abandoned village of Nitta Yuma.